 When a child's behaviour continues to prove challenging and/or inappropriate and all strategies have been tried with minimal impact, the SENCo will refer into an appropriate outside agency for support, with parental permission.
-This may be the Educational Psychologist, STIPS (Specialist Teachers in Inclusive Practice) team and or any other agency that may be appropriate.
+This may be the Educational Psychologist SEND surgeries, SEND Advisor, SEES Team, STIPS (Specialist Teachers in Inclusive Practice) team and or any other agency that may be appropriate.
 The SENCo will then disseminate any relevant information/strategies to the appropriate members of staff as well as discussing with parents.